 On October 26, 1942, Vincent and 1000 other POWs were marched eight miles to the town of Cabanatuan.
 At the town's railroad station, they were loaded into steel box cars.
 The townspeople came out to watch the POWs as they boarded the trains.

-Unlike the trip to Camp O'Donnell, the doors of the box cars were left open.
-This made the trip a great deal easier on the POWs.
+Unlike the trip to Camp O'Donnell, the doors of the box cars were left open which made the trip a great deal easier on the POWs.
 For whatever reason, the train stopped in several towns.
 When it arrived in a town, the Filipino people would come out.
 Many brought rice balls, fried chicken, bananas and anything else they had with them.
 Because they were not allowed to approach the train, the Filipinos would throw the food to the prisoners.

 At one barrio, the Filipinos gathered at the station.
-While the train set in the station, the Filipinos began to hum the song, "God Bless America".
+While the train set in the station, the Filipinos began to hum the song, "God Bless America."
 They also called out to the POWs, "Mabuhay Joe," which in English meant, "Long life, Joe."
-Because of their courage and support of the Americans at a threat to their own lives, the POWs appreciated what they said.
+Because of their courage and support of the Americans - at a threat to their own lives - the POWs appreciated what they said.

 Once at the pier, the POWs were boarded onto the Erie Maru.
 The ship sailed the same day and took the POWs to Mindanao.
 Each man had enough room to lay down without being crowded.
 The hatches to the ship's holds were left open to provide ventilation.
 The POWs were also allowed on deck once the ship cleared Manila Harbor.